CBD and Perimenopause Depression

 - No Mold

 We actually test twice...after all, my entire family uses IndigoNaturals.

 First, those are larger amounts of CBD for the peak neurogenesis effect.

 We have to be able to afford this.

 The cost per mg of CBD is the key consideration there.

-We specifically price ours at 3-6 cents per mg for this reason.
+We specifically price our 6000 mg bottles at 2-3 cents per mg before discounts for this reason.

 Some of the lowest on the market as we want as many women as possible to avoid what I went through.

 There's a lot of junk out there with 250 mg of CBD (if you're lucky) per bottle.